ERISA Experience You Can Rely On.

 MetLife uses a variety of medical professionals – nurses and doctors it employs and nurses and doctors employed by others to review your records.
 These nurses and doctors often “cherry-pick” your medical records – picking bits and pieces out of context to support the conclusion that you are capable of working.

 MetLife has a lot of hidden rules and practices which it does not share with claimants.
 Often MetLife “moves the target” or “hides the target.”
-That is, MetLife tells you in general terms to submit certain types of records to support your claim or appeal; but no matter what you submit it is never good enough, and your benefits are denied or terminated or your appeal is denied.
+That is, MetLife tells you in general terms to submit certain types of records to support your claim or appeal; but no matter what you submit, it is never good enough, and your benefits are denied or terminated or your appeal is denied.
 It “moves the target” by rejecting whatever you provide; it “hides the target” by not telling you what you should provide.
-MetLife uses a lot of the same inside and outside doctors to evaluate claims – and these doctors write the same reports or essentially the over and over again, which MetLife uses to deny or terminate benefits.
+MetLife uses a lot of the same inside and outside doctors to evaluate claims – and these doctors write the same or similar reports over and over again, which MetLife uses to deny or terminate benefits.

+MetLife policies often have a lot of complicated exclusions and limitations of benefits, which MetLife often misrepresents and misconstrues to claimants.
 The law – whether ERISA or if not an ERISA claim, state law – gives you the right to fight back to recover your disability benefits.
-The ERISA Law Center can help you.
+The MetLife denial attorneys at ERISA Law Center can help you.
 We know the law.
 We know MetLife’s common practices.
 We know what evidence you need to demonstrate either to MetLife or in court if your internal appeal is not granted to recover your disability benefits.